clustertech/cpfs-os/README.md

 servers store directory data and replicate them like a RAID-1 disk array.
 Data servers store file data and replicate them like a RAID-5 disk array.
 The server data is accessed via FUSE-based clients.
-Node-local cache provided by FUSE is used, with cache coherence implemented.
-Meta-data is fully consistent.
-Close-to-open consistence is implemented for data.
+Node-local cache provided by FUSE is used, with cache coherency implemented.
+Meta-data is fully coherent.
+Close-to-open coherency is implemented for data.

-Failover after a server crashes is immediate, while data resync upon server recovery is automatic.
-At present the system is not responsive during the resync process.
-(We are now trying to allow the resync to be partially online.)
+The software supports automatic failover and data resynchronization upon server crash and recovery.
+At present, the system is not responsive during resynchronization.
+(We are now trying to modify the software to allow partially online resynchronization.)
 Unlike an actual disk array, the replication is file-level, allowing fast system recovery if the amount of data to resync is not large.

 The project is hosted in [GitHub](https://github.com/cpfs-clustertech/cpfs-os).
 In its